vitorecomp/go-ls/README.md

-# go-ls A expasion on the ls and ls-go imlementation
+# go-ls A expansion on the ls and ls-go implementation

 ![ls-go](./img/ls-go.png)

 A high performance version of `ls` written in [Go](https://golang.org/).

-Build to work with big dictories, mainly to help compare entire file systems, helping to validate backups or deep copies.
+Build to work with big directories, mainly to help compare entire file systems, helping to validate backups or deep copies.

 Add some functions over the original ls

-- Save to dababase function
+- Save to database function
 - Go template
 - Hash files and dirs
 - Async Print